Admissions Committee (Chair: Andrew Wertheimer)

 The primary charge of the Curriculum Committee is to assess the LIS curriculum for adherence to Student Learning Outcomes (SLOs), and to evolve the SLOs themselves.
 The Curriculum Committee also researches, recommends and implements changes to the LIS curriculum, and proposes courses and other educational experiences inside and outside of LIS to meet curricular objectives.

 The Diversity Committee works with all elements of the UHM LIS Program to underscore the Program’s values to “honor and strive to adopt Native Hawaiian values rooted in the concepts of aloha, ʻohana, and kuleana” (UH LIS mission).
 In this vein, the Diversity Committee realizes its charge by offering aloha-spirited support to the LIS student body, faculty, and alumni.
 The committee serves to meet the Program’s goal of kuleana by serving the multi-cultural needs of an inclusive, diverse student population, specifically within a Hawaiian place of learning and inquiry.
 The committee fosters the Program’s ‘ohana by sponsoring and supporting UHM LIS programs, events, and interactions that emphasize our advocacy for thriving in a diverse Hawaiian environment within an international professional community.

-Research Committee (Chair: Rich Gazan)
+Research Committee (Chair: Tonia Sutherland)